(Partial Glossectomy; Total Glossectomy; Hemiglossectomy)

 - Eat a light meal the night before.
 Do not eat or drink anything after midnight.

-- If you have diabetes, ask your doctor if you need to adjust your medicines.
+- If you have diabetes, ask your doctor if you need to adjust your medications.

 Description of the Procedure